bkZhu/epidemic-propagation-simulator/README.md

 + At the last day the system will find the related contact people.

 ## Scene design
-There are four place in this system :
+There are four places in this system :

 ![image](https://github.com/bkZhu/epidemic-propagation-simulator/blob/main/images/scenes.png)